michaelhaaf/mfa-workbook/README.md

 The `bulk_sph_resample` script performs all three functions using (1) [sph2pipe](https://github.com/burrmill/sph2pipe) for conversion (2) [praat](https://www.fon.hum.uva.nl/praat/) for resampling and (3) bash to manage praat scripts as independent shell processes.
 This allows praat to run resampling on each file individually, preventing all files in the directory from loading into memory at the same time.

 The script interactive.
-Open a terminal in this repository and run
+Open a terminal in this repository and run:
 ```shell_session
 $ bash ./scripts/bulk_sph_resample ./corpus/scripted/training/audio/
 ```